jwang1122/apcomputer/exams/sectionII-02.md

  3 | GRAPE
  4 | PEAR

- (a) Write a client method countA that returns the number of words in WordSet s that begin with the letter “A.” In writing count A, you may call any of the methods of the WordSet class.
+ (a) Write a client method countA that returns the number of words in WordSet so that begin with the letter “A”.
+In writing countA, you may call any of the methods of the WordSet class.
 Assume that the methods work as specified.

  Complete method countA below.